 There’s a reason the steak here is so damn good—only the best grain-fed beef from around Australia makes it into their kitchen.
 But before it even gets near the grill, all Walter’s steaks are dry-aged in house for a minimum of four weeks, intensifying that natural umami and tenderising the beef.
 So what lands on your plate is nothing but a mouth-watering hunk of goodness, aged and cooked to perfection.

-Hopefully you’ll have started your feast with a round of that thick cut bacon, along with a plate of pierogi—fried dumplings filled with cheese and potato—and a serve of decadent duck liver parfait.
+Hopefully you’ll have started your feast with a round of that thick cut bacon, along with a plate of pierogi—fried dumplings filled with cheese and potato—and perhaps a bowl of hearty borscht, a Polish beetroot soup.
 But if you’re going to match a steak with anything, it’s got to be a full bodied red, and luckily, the wine list is anything but short.
 Prefer a cocktail?
 There’s plenty of those on the list too, including the summer-worthy Sunshine State, with aged flor apera, fresh lime, pineapple, mango shrub and sage.

 Steak lover or just a big fan of eating bacon for dinner, Walter’s should definitely be on your must-eat list if it wasn’t already.
 Find all the details here.